 Ghosts require asleep consciousness because awakened human beings cannot be easily used by ghosts.

 In order to awaken the human spirit, meditation is an essential practice to be in touch with our soul and higher consciousness.

 Another valid practice for me is ritual.

-Ritual has been important element of human life in all societies.
+Ritual has been an important element of human life in all societies.
 One of the key functions of ritual is to transform negative into positive, cleansing human consciousness through communal living and offering.